What you’ll read below is not a call to reject AI, but an invitation to reflect on the true impact it’s having on our lives.

 ❊ Part One

-The harms we don’t talk about
+The harm we don’t talk about

 Behavioural